marcoviappiani/marcoviappiani.github.io/_portfolio/blocjams.md

 ---
 layout: post
-title: BlocJams
+title: Jams
 thumbnail-path: "img/blocjams.png"
-short-description: Bloc Jams is a simple player to listen to your favourite music online.
+short-description: Jams is a simple player to listen to your favourite music online.

 ---